-Seeing whales and dolphins in the wild, where they belong, can be an exhilarating, moving and even life-changing experience.
+Seeing whales and dolphins in their ocean homes can be an exhilarating, moving and even life-changing experience.

 The benefits of whale watching

-Whale watching is great fun and as long as it is carried out responsibly, benefits everyone: watchers, operators and local communities - and of course, the whales, dolphins and porpoises who are, the stars of the show!
+Responsible whale watching benefits everyone: watchers, operators, local communities - and of course, the whales, dolphins and porpoises who are the sight to see!

 Responsible whale watching is great . . .